isarandi/metrabs/README.md

 ## Packaging Models

-To make it easy to reuse these models in downstream research, we can make use of TensorFlow's SavedModels, which capture the entire model and trained weights, so that the original Python code is no longer needed to run inference.
+To make it easy to reuse these models in downstream research, we can make use of TensorFlow's SavedModels, which capture the entire model (graph) and the trained weights, so that the original Python code is no longer needed to run inference.

 We first export a single-person TensorFlow SavedModel that operates on batches of 256x256 px image crops directly: